antonigiske/Pusher-CI/readme.md

 ===================

 This is a CodeIgniter version of the PHP library (https://github.com/squeeks/Pusher-PHP).
-You can find full documentation on that project.
+You can find full documentation on that project there.

 How to use